troglobit/libite/README.md

 -----------

 Libite is by default installed as a library and a set of include files.
-To prevent clashing with include files of the same name -lite employs a include file namespace `lite/`, which is strongly recommended to use in your applications:
+To prevent clashing with include files of the same name `-lite` employs an include file namespace `lite/`, which is strongly recommended to use in your applications:

     #include <lite/lite.h>
     #include <lite/conio.h>